chncwang/chncwang.github.io/_pages/about.md

 **How did I get interested in NLP?**

-Long before I get interested in A.I., especially NLP, I got my favorite hobby, which is the game of Go.
+Long before I get interested in NLP, I got my favorite hobby, which is the game of Go.
 The rule of Go is straightforward, but it leads to the most complicated game states, which is fascinating.

 In 2011, I developed a Go A.I. using MCTS (Monte Carlo tree search) when I was doing my undergraduate thesis.
 And one year later, I rewrote the program on Github and named it as [FoolGo](http://github.com/chncwang/foolgo).
 The Go A.I. was an unpopular topic ten years ago, and I had never expected that FoolGo would gain hundreds of stars around the game of AlphaGo vs. Lee Sedol.